shcantrell/e2/p2/README.md

 When the output results in all 'mixed' colors being the the same number (3-way tie), a Notice appears stating that I have an `Undefinted variable` but I cannot figure out where the issue is, exactly.

+Also, every time I would end my `if` `else if` construct with `else`, I would always get an error (syntax), but when I tried to correc that - it would create larger issues.

 I also was not sure how to address validation errors when the `<?` php was being marked repeadtedly as an error.